A compact Ge-detector array

 - Modest granularity; in most experiments of interest the γ-ray multiplicity will be ≤3.

 This has been realized by 5 individual 100% n-type Ge-detectors with their crystals mounted at 90° to the cold finger as shown below

-Placing the centers of the crystals on the corners of a regular pentagon (as shown in the schematic 3-d drawing above) leaves an opening large enough to accommodate a standard 2” beam line.
-This allows placing the array just upstream of a target in which the nuclear reaction takes place (as indicated in the schematic by the golden disk representing the target and the arrow the beam direction).
-In this way it is possible to cover most of the upstream solid angle with Ge-crystals resulting in a large γ-efficiency, often a prerequisite for the measurements of low reaction cross sections.
+Placing the centers of the crystals on the corners of a regular pentagon (as shown in the picture) leaves an opening large enough to accommodate a standard 2” beam line.
+This allows placing the array just upstream of a target in which the nuclear reaction takes place.
+In this way, it is possible to cover most of the upstream solid angle with Ge-crystals resulting in a large γ-efficiency, often a prerequisite for the measurements of low reaction cross sections.
 A typical set-up is shown in the picture to the left where one of the detectors has been removed for clarity.

 In many low-energy reactions with beam energies below 2-3 MeV the beam is stopped in the target itself and an additional large volume Ge-detector can be placed just downstream of the target which approximately doubles the γ-efficiency.
 Because of its modularity GEORGINA can also be used to measure γ-γ coincidences between members of a cascade.
 In a recent experiment one such cascade was observed which consisted of a 4.4 MeV γ-ray in coincidence with a 4.9 MeV γ-ray.
 Setting a coincidence gate on the 4.9 MeV line observed in GEORGINA resulted in a γ-spectrum in the downstream detector shown below (note: x-scale in channel number with a dispersion of 2 keV/ch):